 The application process for medical school is long and intense.
-It really begins much earlier than when you actually fill out the application to send to the schools.
+It really begins much earlier than when the application portals open and before any deadlines.
 It includes completion of many premed requirements, meetings with your premed advisor and maybe a premed committee, taking the MCAT, and doing well in all of your premed coursework and extracurricular activities.

-Most medical schools will review applications as they are submitted on a rolling basis, extend interview invitations, and finally offer spots in their classes in the same way.
+Most medical schools will review applications, as they are submitted, on a rolling basis, will extend interview invitations, and will finally offer spots in their classes in the same way.
 This means that they fill their classes on a first-come, first-serve basis.
 Initially, they may have 150 spots to offer.
-With each passing week of conducting interviews, the admissions committee meets and extends offers and fewer and fewer spots are available.
-At the same time, the medical school still receives more applications, so the competition goes up and the number of available spots goes down.
-This means that an early application is one sure way of having the best possible chances of getting in – all other things being equal.
+With each passing week of conducting interviews, the admissions committee meets and extends offers, and fewer and fewer spots are available over time.
+At the same time, the medical school continues to receive more applications; so, the competition goes up with the number of available spots going down.
+This means that an early application is one sure way of increasing the possible chances of getting accepted – all other things being equal.

 Main Events of the Application Process

 One of the most important aspects of your application relates to timing.
-You can talk with many applicants who applied late because they took the MCAT late (August) or they just procrastinated on their applications.
-You will hear loud and clear that they would recommend applying as early as possible.
-I strongly agree.
+You can talk with many applicants who applied late because they took the MCAT late, or they just procrastinated on their applications.
+They might have submitted their LORs late.
+You will hear loud and clear that they would recommend applying as early as possible, and I strongly agree.
 Applying as early as possible, interviewing on the first day possible, etc. gives you a huge advantage.

-As already mentioned, as time passes with a rolling admissions process, your chance of gaining admission decreases due to more and more spots being filled with students and more applicants still arriving to be considered.
+As time passes with a rolling admissions process, your chance of gaining admission decreases, due to more and more spots being filled with students, and more applicants continue to be considered.
 Besides this factor of increasing competition, there is also peace of mind when you have received an offer early.
 Let’s consider each step of the application process in detail now, in light of timing.

-You should take the MCAT by May 1 so you can get your scores back by June 1 at the latest, which is about the first day you can submit your AMCAS medical school application.
-The exact date may vary each year, but should be sometime in the first week of June.
+You should take the MCAT at least a few months before applying, as you want to get your scores back in time for the application portals opening or the earliest dates that you can submit them.
+The exact date for application submissions may vary each year but will likely be sometime in the first week of June.
+You may need to retake the MCAT, and therefore, having this built-in time for a retake is advisable.
+You are allowed to take the MCAT up to three times in one year; although, it is generally advised to not retake more than two times if possible.
 Taking the MCAT later during the summer will put you behind in the application process.
-Many applicants have already received interview invitations and some have already been extended offers as the admission cycle progresses.
-Most medical schools will not consider your application and do not offer interview invitations until your MCAT scores are received, so timing your MCAT is essential for timing your application.
+Many applicants have already received interview invitations by that point, and some have already been extended offers of admission, as the admission cycle progresses.
+Most medical schools will only consider a complete application and do not offer interview invitations until your MCAT scores and the rest of your application are received, so timing your MCAT is essential for timing your application.

 Fill out all secondary applications received from the medical schools immediately and try to return them within less than seven days, ideally within two days, along with the money and other information they require you to submit.
-Turn these around as fast as possible.
-Some secondaries are more involved than others and all cost money.
+Turn these around as fast as possible, and advance preparation does help with this.
+Some secondaries are more involved than others, and the majority do cost money.
 Do not procrastinate.
 To obtain early interviews, turning these around quickly is a must!

-If you have done the previous three steps very speedily (early MCAT, early application, fast turnaround of secondaries), you will have interview invitations very early and will have the opportunity to interview during the first few weeks of the interview cycle, maybe the first week or even the first day interviews begin.
-Try to pick the earliest day for interviewing the school offers.
+If you have done the previous three steps expediently (early MCAT, early application, fast turnaround of secondaries), then it increases your chances of getting interview invitations very early and having the opportunity to interview during the first few weeks of the interview cycle, maybe even during the beginning of the school’s interview cycle.
+Try to pick the earliest day possible for interviewing that the school offers.
 Ideally, you want the first day available on their schedule to interview, but realistically the first few weeks of interviewing are all excellent.